CraftTweaker/CraftTweaker-Documentation/docs/Vanilla/Utils/IRandom.md

 # IRandom

 The IRandom is a random number generator.
-The class only be supposed to be used in events, not recipes!
+The class can only be used when you have an instance of a World (Such as in an Event handler), it can not be in recipes.

 ## Importing the package